Swingers Lifestyle Community for Open-Minded Couples & Singles

 If a reseller closes shop or mishandles funds (it happens), resolving the issue can be complicated.

 Even when booking direct, pay attention to where your payment is being processed.
 Read the fine print, and understand cancellation policies.
+Future-you will appreciate it.

 Service On-Site

-An experienced organizing team should be present, accessible and engaged during the event.
+A good organizing team should be present, accessible and engaged during the event.
 It's important to make sure you know if the organizers will be there in person, if there's a visible support team, and who handles problems.
 Is there an FAQ you can browse?
 They must bring a team to the venue that is caring, professional, and friendly.

 Pre-Event Connections

-One of the perks of specialty travel is connecting with other guests before departure.
 Some organizers offer guest lists, private communities, group chats and even pre-event mixers.
 Booking through a reseller can sometimes limit your access to those spaces, or delay it.
 Pre-trip networking can often elevate the entire experience, so make sure you're not cut off from it.
-There's so much good that comes with this kind of pre-event fun!

 The Commission Question